 Course Web Page/ Required Readings

 Course Web Page (Check it often).
-Online readings, discussion questions and other links of interest will be available on the course web page:
+Online readings, discussion questions and other links of interest will be available on the course web page.
+Canvas will also provide links to these pages.

 http://www3.nd.edu/~rwilliam/xsoc30902/